-#1 Updated by Charles Nutter over 1 year ago
+#1 Updated by Charles Nutter almost 2 years ago

 Here is a first pass breaking rbinstall.rb into a set of component libraries and reducing the use of global state.
 Starting to look a bit more like a library, which I think is what we want.

 There's no functionality change in this patch...I merely broke rbinstall.rb up into chunks and reworked how it executes.
 Tested with "make install" on my local system, and all appears to install properly.